Mani-Tyagi-1/EcomEdge/README.md

     JWT_SECRET=<your-jwt-secret>
     ```
 4. **Run the Development Server:**
+In the root directory of project run the command:
     ```bash
-    npm start
+    npm run dev
     or,
-    yarn start
+    yarn dev
     ```
-    This will start the server and typically open your browser to http://localhost:3000 (the default port may vary).
+    This will start the server and typically open your browser to http://localhost:5173 from the vite server (the default port may vary).